Megachurch Pastor Accused Of A $3.5 Million Scam, He Claims Innocence But This Is Why He May Be Guilty

-Megachurch pastor Kirbyjon Caldwell from Houston, Texas is facing up to 30 years in prison and up to a $1 million fine for allegedly scamming nearly $3.5 million from investors.
+Megachurch pastor Kirbyjon Caldwell, from Houston, Texas, is facing up to 30 years in prison and up to a $1 million fine for allegedly scamming nearly $3.5 million from investors.
 His co-conspirator and financial advisor, Gregory Smith, is also facing the same charges of wire fraud and money laundering.

 The money-making scheme was simple: sell old Chinese bonds and offer amazing returns, up to 15 times the original investment.
 The problem?
 The bonds aren’t worth anything, at least according to the U.S. government.
 The investors trusted Caldwell and Smith, but they did not receive the money they were promised.

-Caldwell told ABC in an exclusive interview that he’d refunded $1 million to those that wanted their money back, and said that he’s “completely innocent.”
+Caldwell told ABC News, in an exclusive interview, that he’d refunded $1 million to those that wanted their money back, and said that he’s “completely innocent.”

 However, the Securities Exchange Commission said that the investors were not paid back.
-The money that Caldwell and Smith raised from their scheme supposedly went towards personal expenses, to buy vehicles, and pay mortgages.
+The money that Caldwell and Smith raised from their scheme supposedly went toward personal expenses, to buy vehicles, and pay mortgages.
 They also used the money to pay on personal loans and credit card debt, detailed the federal complaint available through Magnolia Reporter.

 Caldwell used his position of power as a megachurch pastor to sway investors, reportedly telling investors to “remain faithful” and using religious references to keep them at bay.